‘We all thought that he would be the one’

 By the time the Raiders were done with him, Dickey was done with football.

 The Raiders traded him in 1972 to Baltimore.
-It turned out that Douglas, who’d marveled at Dickey’s talents as a high-schooler, had just been drafted out of Texas A & I to play quarterback for the Colts.
+It turned out that Douglas, who had marveled at Dickey’s talents as a high-schooler, had just been drafted out of Texas A&I to play quarterback for the Colts.
 He threw a few passes to Dickey in practice, and though Dickey’s pass routes and hands were fine, the swagger was gone.
-Douglas sat for a meal with Dickey, to share that story of watching his high school heroics, hoping it would help them connect.
+Douglas sat for a meal with Dickey to share that story of watching his high school heroics, hoping it would help them connect.

 “I can’t remember if I could even get a smile out of him,” says Douglas, who later found success in the Canadian Football League.
 “Not a shell of a man, but on his way.”

 The Colts quickly shipped Dickey to Kansas City, where even Stram couldn’t rescue him.
 He never played, fading into becoming the answer to a trivia question.
-A player who won sportsman of the year four times in college was out of the league at 26 and labeled a problem child.
+A player who won sportsman of the year four times in college was out of pro football at 26 and labeled a problem child.

 It was, back then, the typical experience for Black quarterbacks.
 Even Briscoe, who seized his chance in Denver, never got another one at quarterback.
 After that dynamite rookie season, the Broncos held offseason quarterback meetings without him, he says.
-Briscoe asked to be released and signed with Buffalo — to play receiver.
+Briscoe asked to be released and signed with Buffalo — to play wide receiver.
 “It was a pretty dark era for Black quarterbacks,” Briscoe says.

-Stram, the coach who twice tried get Dickey, said later, “What happened to Eldridge Dickey has to go down as one of the greatest sports crimes ever committed.”
+Stram, who twice tried to get Dickey, said later, “What happened to Eldridge Dickey has to go down as one of the greatest sports crimes ever committed.”

 “The entire sports world,” he added, “was robbed by the Oakland Raiders.”